At a Glance

 Abu Ali appealed his conviction and the government cross-appealed his sentence as unreasonable.
 The district court ultimately re-sentenced Abu Ali to life imprisonment with no opportunity for parole.

-In light of the Saudi government’s cover-up of Washington Post journalist Jamal Khashoggi's killing, which centrally involved officials of the Mabahith — the same agency that covered up and denied torturing Abu Ali — Abu Ali filed a motion to vacate his sentence, arguing that the new evidence shows the agency witnesses presented false testimony at his trial, committing fraud on the court and violating his due process rights.
+In light of the Saudi government’s cover-up of Washington Post journalist Jamal Khashoggi's killing, which centrally involved officials of the Mabahith — the same agency that covered up and denied torturing Abu Ali — Abu Ali filed a motion to vacate his sentence in October 2019, arguing that the new evidence shows the agency witnesses presented false testimony at his trial, committing fraud on the court and violating his due process rights.
+The motion was denied the following year.
+Abu Ali remains impriaoned in a Communications Management Unit in Terre Haute, IN, serving a sentence of life without the possibility of parole.

 2013 report by the UN Special Rapportuer on Torture expressing concern over Abu Ali's allegations of torture in Saudi Arabia